himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 <div class="caption">The role's files folder, containing the app icons</div>
 </center>

 Before writing tasks, there is one more role directory to fill: `files`.
-For this role, we want to include the icon files for each application.
-So,  fill the `files` sub directory with the icon files to use (likely `png`s).
+We want to include the icon files for each application in this role.
+So,  fill the `files` sub-directory with the icon files to use.

 ### Tasks

 Time to write the tasks.
-Create and open up a `main.yml` file in the tasks sub directory.
+Create and open up a `main.yml` file in the tasks sub-directory.

 The first few tasks will check and ensure that the directories we intend to use exist.
-This is generally good practice to prevent playbooks from breaking due to missing folders:
+This is generally a good practice to prevent playbooks from breaking due to missing folders:

 ```yaml